Do you want to build a Stargate and DHD yourself?

 sg1@raspberrypi:~ $ /usr/local/opt/python-3.8.0/bin/python3.8 -m venv sg1_venv sg1@raspberrypi:~ $ source sg1_venv/bin/activate (sg1_venv) sg1@raspberrypi:~ $ sudo apt-get install -y python3-dev libasound2-dev (sg1_venv) sg1@raspberrypi:~ $ pip install --upgrade pip (sg1_venv) sg1@raspberrypi:~ $ pip install -r sg1/requirements.txt

-- Add the main.py script to the end of the .bashrc file so it executes automatically when the sg1 user logs in.
+- Add the following to the end of the sg1 users .bashrc file.
+This will make the program start automatically when the sg1 user logs in.
+(But not if the user logs in through ssh).

-- Enable the I2C interface and configure the pi to automatically log inn with the sg1 user when it boots.
+- Enable the I2C interface, the SPI interface and configure the pi to automatically log inn with the sg1 user when it boots.

-sudo raspi-config 3 Interface Options P5 I2C -> Answer yes to enable 1 system Options S5 Boot / Auto Login B2 Console Autologin reboot
+sudo raspi-config 3 Interface Options P4 SPI -> Answer yes to enable P5 I2C -> Answer yes to enable 1 system Options S5 Boot / Auto Login B2 Console Autologin reboot

 - By default, the raspberry pi sends the audio out the onboard audio output.
 If you hit buttons on the DHD quickly one after the other each button triggers a sound effect.
 The onboard audio does not handle running too many audio effects simultaneously and it will create an error terminating the python program.
+Also, using the led strip for the wormhole together with the onboard audio creates a whole lot of issues.
 To use the USB audio adapter instead, you need to instruct the raspberry to use the alternative audio output.
 We can do this by changing two lines in /usr/share/alsa/alsa.conf.
 Find these lines in alsa.conf and change them from 0 to 1.
 You can list the available cards by running the command

 aplay -land change the lines according to the correct output card you want to use.
 More information in this nice article here.